How to Optimize the UX of Your Email Marketing Campaigns

 Design for Mobile

-Did you know that more than half (54%) of all email is read on mobile?
+Did you know that more than half (54%) of all emails are read on mobile?
 If you have ever tried reading anything on a smartphone, you know how frustrating it can be when not all of the content fits into the screen, so you have to move sideways to see everything.

-Do you think most people would bother to read an entire email message, let alone click on the link in that situation?
+Do you think most people would bother to read an entire email message, let alone click on the link, in that situation?
 Would you?
-Follow these tips for mobile-friendly emails and you will improve your click-through rates immensely.
+Follow these tips for mobile-friendly emails, and your click-through rates will improve immensely.

 typography newsletter design